Posts Tag: Lakes

 March 4, 2016

 We ride to Lake Shikaribetsu, the highest lake in Hokkaido to visit a phantom village.
-Hidden deep in the mountains, the “Lake of the Sky,” as it is called by the Ainu, makes for a very serene and peaceful experience.
+Hidden deep in the mountains, the “Lake of the Sky,” as named by the Ainu, makes for a very serene and peaceful experience.
 The village exists only during the winter months and disappears with the onset of spring.